flybywiresim/docs/docs/pilots-corner/beginner-guide/preflight.md

 We highly recommend **not** using the built-in MSFS flight planner.
 SimBrief is a great resources that provides routing and other information to successfully plan your flight.
 You can choose to use other software/websites to plan your route but when using simBrief we have a handy import feature as seen in the next section.

 !!! info "Important Note for Flight PLanning"
-    See our [Custom Flight Management System](../../fbw-a32nx/feature-guides/cFMS.md) page and the special notes when using our development version of the aircraft.
+    See our [Custom Flight Management System](../../fbw-a32nx/feature-guides/cFMS.md) page and the [special notes section](../../fbw-a32nx/feature-guides/cFMS.md#special-notes) when using our development version of the aircraft.

 ## Flight Plan Import